CostaFot/android--whatsapp-stickers-kotlin/README.md

 ## All rights reserved to WhatsApp.
 You can find the original sample app here:
 https://github.com/WhatsApp/stickers

-## Work in progress, quite a few things *TODO*.
+## Work in progress but still fully functional.
+Includes two copies of the sticker pack provided by Whatsapp for experimentation.

 Wanted to make a sticker app for fun an afternoon after work and this happened.

-A version of the sample android app following (loosely):
+A version of the sample android app with added goodies:

 - MVVM